genicsblog/genicsblog.com/_posts/gouravkhunger/2021-09-26-authentication-in-android-app-with-auth0.md

 Now, once a user presses this button, the login process will start and they'll be asked to log in with their E-mail id.

 You can use any scheme name, here I used `demo`.
-But I recommend not to use `https` because it might conflict with the intent-filters internally.
+I recommend not to use `https` because it might conflict with the intent-filters internally.
 I got this error while building [JekyllEx](https://genicsblog.com/introducing-jekyllex-android-app).

 Once the login is successful, we can get the access token which can be used to retrieve the user profile.
 Let's make a function to get the user profile from the token: